daveminh/Chem456-2022F/docs/assignments.md

 <!--
 ### Individual

+More specifically, you will,
+Find at least 5 scientific journal articles related to the target Perform structural analysis and visualization
+Perform at least one of the following: homology modeling, structural alignment, or electrostatics calculations.

+The presentation should be for 15 minutes, including 5 minutes for audience questions.
+You should address the following questions:
+Why is your target interesting?
+What are some important results that have been reported about your target?
+How do you know that it is suitable for structure-based molecular design?
+What are the business prospects of a molecule that interacts with the target?
+The presentation should cite some of the articles/patents found during a database/literature search.
+Citations should be numbered/named on individual slides and an ACS-style bibliography included at the end.
+The presentation should also include results from at least one of the calculations.
+For example, a structural alignment could be used to assess the similarity between the binding site of bacterial and human homologues.

+The presentation muevaluated according to the following rubric Does the presentation address
+(1) disease relevance, e.g. mechanistic rationale or mutations?
+(2) structural properties, e.g structural resolution and druggability?
+Were structural alignment, electrostatics, or structural prediction calculations included?
+Was the presentation clear and concise?
+Were references properly cited?

+The biological target report should be a written form of the presentation.
+It should be at least 3 pages.

 * **Biological Target Presentation File**.
 All students will give a short presentation (8 minutes) about the scientific and business prospects of developing a ligand for a biological target of their own choice.

 In the presentation, students should address the criterion discussed in class on 1/16.
 The presentation should cite some of the articles/patents found during a database/literature search, as discussed on 1/16, 1/21, and 1/23.
 Citations should be numbered/named on individual slides and an ACS-style bibliography included at the end.
 The presentation should also include results from at least one of the calculations discussed on 1/28 and 1/30 - structural alignment, electrostatics calculations, or homology modeling - for the biological target.
 For example, a structural alignment could be used to assess the similarity between the binding site of bacterial and human homologues.
 I-TASSER could be used to generate a model.
 The presentation could include information about the level of confidence in the model.